Allaman/nvim/README.md

 #### All other

-All other dependencies are managed by [Mason](https://github.com/williamboman/mason.nvim) and [Mason tool installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim).
+All other dependencies are managed by [Mason](https://github.com/williamboman/mason.nvim).
 Tools are installed by running `:MasonToolsInstall` (in `vim.fn.std path("data") .. "mason"`).
 [Mason requirements](https://GitHub.com/William beman/mason.nvim#requirements) must be available on your system.

 ## Bindings